Oops! We could not locate your form.

-Used in a substation, superconductor fault current limiters (SFCLs) act as surge protectors for the power grid.
-These smart grid systems can help protect the grid by reducing the destructive nature of faults, extending the life of existing substation equipment and allowing utilities to defer or eliminate equipment replacement or upgrades.
+Used in a substation, superconductor fault current limiters (SFCLs) are smart grid systems that can help protect the grid by reducing the destructive nature of faults, extending the life of existing substation equipment and allowing utilities to defer or eliminate equipment replacement or upgrades.

 AMSC has collaborated with industry leaders such as Nexans to successfully develop and demonstrate SFCL technology.
 Medium-voltage SFCLs are being employed in Europe and are now being offered to North American electric utilities.
 Utilities with an SFCL will benefit from deferred or eliminated equipment replacement, increased equipment life, improved system operation, reduced system costs, simplified renewable integration and improved operator safety.